slm-lang/slm/README.md

 There are also no validation of the brackets order for Angular2 attributes: so you can type [(ngModel]) and it will be rendered the same way without any warning.
 It is huge pain for me to make regexps which care of this without conditional groups (in JavaScript).
 Anyway, I don\`t think that this is problem.

+There is also no possibility of making code values for hash-attributes (like #localvar=alert('Hello world')).
+I think it is excessive functionality.

 ## Original Slm links

 * Source: <http://github.com/slm-lang/slm>